 A Benefit Auction Event (BAE) is more than just an auction.
 A Benefit Auction Event is an annual fundraising event that brings the movers and the shakers of your community together for an evening of fun, excitement and fellowship to support a nonprofit organizations’ community mission.
 The BAE’s primary goal is fundraising.
 Funds are raised from a variety of sources, including: ticket sales, sponsorships, fundraising games, silent and live auctions and straight donations.
 The BAE is a special affair that is anticipated by the community and offers unique items for sale to guests that cannot be obtained through normal channels in the community.
 The audience is developed rather than invited.
 A successful BAE will not only raise needed funds, but will bear tangible and intangible benefits for the nonprofit organization throughout the year.
 A professional fundraiser/professional auctioneer is essential to bringing the latest techniques and fundraising ideas to your event.

 In these tough economic times, non-profit organizations are facing unprecedented revenue restrictions.
 Government grants are drying up and local, state and federal governments are making tough budget decisions.
 Unfortunately, non-profit organizations are finding themselves on the chopping block.
 However, government cutbacks are not decreasing the needs of our communities; instead, community needs are increasing.
 Cash strapped non-profit organizations must begin looking to alternative funding sources to seek self sustainability.
 If nothing else, non-profits who can show fundraising success, can demonstrate strong community support that can influence political decision makers who are struggling to divide the funding pie.
-A Benefit Auction Event fulfills three important non-profit goals by increasing the non-profit’s community footprint and relevance, by developing and maintaining donor relationships and by raising needed operational funds.
+A Benefit Auction Event fulfills three important non-profit goals by increasing the non-profit organization’s community footprint and relevance, by developing and maintaining donor relationships and by raising needed operational funds.